Download this R markdown as: R, Rmd.

 The data contain information from Chicago insurance redlining in 47 districts in 1970 where

-We start by looking for a model of dependence of the number of fires (fire) on the percentage of minority (minor).
+We wish to describe the dependence of the number of fires (fire) on the percentage of minority (minor).
 We are also aware of the fact that the form of this dependence may differ in north and south parts of Chicago.

 par(mfrow = c(1,1), mar = c(4,4,0.5,0.5))